 Big companies outsource some functions to institutions with exclusive human resources.

 - Subcontracting relationships have come about and are people driven than price-driven.
 The process is now standard and has leveled the playground for service providers.

 - Cost pressures likely make way for external contracts with flexible Service Level Agreements(SLAs) and delivery.

-- Businesses will adopt out posting to reduce inefficiencies and increase their market time.
+- Small businesses will adopt out posting to reduce inefficiencies and increase their market time.